Skip to main content

 3 students sitting at a table in a classroom looking away from the camera.

-Why choose the 3+2 Engineering Program at Willamette?
+Why choose the Accelerated Engineering Program at Willamette?

 • Opportunities beyond the classroom.
-Students are encouraged to engage with their fellow students and enhance their academic experience through on-campus clubs.
-Students in the 3+2 program have many options to get involved including Chemistry Club, Math Club, and Physics Club.
+Students are encouraged to engage with their fellow students and enhance their academic experience through on-campus clubs (LINK https://willamette.edu/life-on-campus/clubs-orgs/org-list).
+Students in the accelerated program have many options for getting involved, including the Chemistry Club, Math Club, and Physics Club.

 Schedule a Visit